 - Learn what it takes to succeed in our increasingly knowledge-based and interdependent global economy by understanding the logical, social and economic impacts of the choices individuals, families, companies and governments make every day.
 A degree in economics can lead to employment opportunities in such diverse fields as financial services, banking, real estate, insurance, health care or manufacturing.
-CHC courses can be the foundation for four-year college studies in various economic fields. - Assessment: - FTES has decreased since the last year and overall since 2010-11. - Duplicated enrollment has decreased in the last year and overall since 2010-11. - > FTEF has increased slightly in the last two years. - WSCH per FTEF has decreased in the last year and overall since 2010-11. - Success rates have been increasing since 2010-11. - Retention rates have been increasing since 2010-11.
+CHC courses can be the foundation for four-year college studies in various economic fields. - The number of sections offered has increased since 2010-11. - The number of degrees awarded has declined since 2010-11.

+- FTES has decreased since the last year and overall since 2010-11. - Duplicated enrollment has decreased in the last year and overall since 2010-11. - > FTEF has increased slightly in the last two years. - WSCH per FTEF has decreased in the last year and overall since 2010-11. - Success rates have been increasing since 2010-11. - Retention rates have been increasing since 2010-11.